 In early 2019, TfL published two documents: one summarising the responses they received (Responses to the Consultation) stating that overall 59% of respondents supported the plans and the other giving their response (Responses to the issues raised).

 In a nutshell, Tfl rejected all the objections made by Chiswick residents and representatives (60% of W4 respondents were opposed to the scheme) and intend, essentially, to implement CS9 as originally proposed, subject to certain small changes, and to two slightly more significant, proposed changes.
 They consulted further in relation to the latter which involved the junction at Kew Bridge and the junction at the bottom of Dukes Avenue by Our Lady of Grace and St Edward Church.
 The Society alerted all members to this consultation stage.

 TfL announced there would be no further consultation on the overall proposal, although they are to carry out “local engagement” later in the process.

 Update on the consultation

-We are continuing to monitor developments on the proposed Cycle Superhighway on behalf of members.
-Currently, TfL intends to proceed without making any adjustments reflecting the concerns of residents.
-We are supporting efforts aimed at ensuring adjustments are made, particularly in relation to the safety of both cyclists and pedestrians.
-Hounslow Council is due to make a decision on the proposals this autumn.
+We are continuing to monitor developments on the proposed Cycle Superhighway on behalf of members and supporting efforts aimed at ensuring adjustments are made, particularly in relation to the safety of both cyclists and pedestrians.